YuriSilv/Bootstrapping/README.md

-# easy_tweepy
+# Bootstrapping
-Aims to facilitate twitter API calls
+Bootstrapping with python